 Robinhood has democratized investing, making it affordable for people of any age and income.
-It offers free stock trading and has pushed many discount brokers to offer free trading as well.
+It offers commission-free trading and has pushed many discount brokers to offer free trading as well.

 With more than 13 million users with an average age of 31, Robinhood is a marketing phenomenon.
-It has introduced millions of young people to the stock market; they’re attracted to the free trading and the streamlined app.
+It has introduced millions of young people to the stock market; they’re attracted to commission-free trading and the streamlined app.

 A litany of controversies also surrounds the Robinhood brand.